Energinet-DataHub/greenforce-frontend/README.md

 Developers should consider feature libraries as libraries that implement smart UI (with access to data sources) for specific business use cases or pages in an application.
 Allowed dependencies to: `feature`, `ui`, `data-access`, `routing`, `util`, `test-util`, `domain`, `environments`, `assets`.

+#### Generating a feature library

+Run `yarn nx workspace-generator dh-feature-library` and follow the instructions or use the "workspace-generator - dh-feature-library" option under "generate" command in Nx Console extension.

 ### UI libraries

 A UI library contains only presentational logic (presentational components, pipes, presentational services, directives).